 If you are planning a trip to Greece from the USA, you might find that it works out substantially cheaper if you fly into Athens first, rather than booking a flight to one of the islands.
 Use a comparison website such as Skyscanner to compare the various prices.
 You can search for flights from your departure city to “Greece” as a whole to find out which is the cheapest part of Greece to fly into first.

-Have any further questions about planning a trip to Greece?
-I’ve lived here for the last two and a half years and would be happy to assist with any queries you may have.
+Do you have any further questions about planning a trip to Greece?
+I’ve lived here for the last three years.
+I am happy to assist with any queries you may have.
 Feel free to drop me an email or a comment below.
 Safe travels!
-Yassou, Melissa xo
+Geia sou, Melissa xo